AddyRdz/recursion-modules/README.md

 1. [myGA module: Recursion](https://my.generalassemb.ly/activities/773) -- homework tonight
 2. [In-Class Exercise: Writing Recursive Functions](exercises/recursion.js) -- tomorrow's morning exercise.

-You can automatically test your progress in the exercises by running `npm install` from your terminal inside this folder to install the automated testing libraries, then run `npm test` to see if your functions pass the test cases.
-You will have to add the necessary parameters to these functions so you can reference their usage inside the test file to see how the tests expect the function to be called.
+You can automatically test your progress in the exercises by running `npm install` from your terminal inside this folder to install the testing dependencies, then run `npm test` to see if your functions pass the test cases.

-> **Note**: The myGA module contains a link to an exercise in CodePen. **The code in CodePen is the exact same as the code for the in-class exercises.**
+> **Note**: The myGA module contains a link to an [exercise in CodePen](https://codepen.io/GAmarketing/pen/oVNWjd). **The code in CodePen is the exact same as the code for the in-class exercises.**

 ## Learning Objectives